FashionFreedom/Seamly2D/README.md

 Compiling Valentina
 ====================
 See this thread on forum for building with Qt: https://forum.valentina-project.org/t/how-to-build-with-qt/1833

 Prerequisites:
-   * Qt 5.7.0 or later (On Unix, more development packages are needed)
+   * Qt 5.7.0 or later (to provide Qt widgets)
-   * Qt Creator 4.3.1 or later
+   * Qt Creator 4.3.1 or later (to build code)
+   * Qt Chooser (to maintain Qt)
    * git (for working with repository)
    * On Unix:
      - g++ (at least GCC 4.7 is needed and GCC 4.8 is recommended) or clang (clang 3.4 recommended)
      - xpdf (tool pdftops).
-     - additional packages needed for building on Ubuntu: -  mesa-utils for Open GL
+     - additional packages needed for building on Ubuntu:
+     - - mesa-utils (for Open GL)
-                                                          -  ccache for building quickly (after building code once)
+     - - ccache (for quick build time after building code once)
    * On Windows:
      - MinGW
      - Xpdf is an open source viewer for Portable Document Format (PDF)